bcaffo/LittleInferenceBook/manuscript/08_tcis.md

 This interval is remains entirely below zero.
 However, it is wider than the equal variance interval.

-## Summary
+## Summary notes
-* The *t* distribution is useful for small sample size comparison.
+* The *t* distribution is useful for small sample size comparisons.
 * It technically assumes normality, but is robust to this assumption within limits.
 * The *t* distribution gives rise to *t* confidence intervals (and tests, which we will see later)

 For other kinds of data, there are preferable small and large sample intervals and tests.

-* For binomial data, there's lots of ways to compare two groups
+* For binomial data, there's lots of ways to compare two groups.
   * Relative risk, risk difference, odds ratio.
   * Chi-squared tests, normal approximations, exact tests.
 * For count data, there's also Chi-squared tests and exact tests.